Disclaimer: I don't own Rosario+Vampire, nor do I make any money from the writing of this story. Simple enough, ne?

 "So that's it?" he whispered hoarsely.

 "…That's it," she responded softly.
 If he didn't know any better he would have thought her voice was just as coarse as his was, but he couldn't bring himself to look at her.
-She gently removed the Rosario from his hand and stood once more, looking down on the body of what was indisputably a broken man.
+She gently removed the rosary from his hand and stood once more, looking down on the body of what was indisputably a broken man.
 Turning away, she spared one last glance at the silent form from over her shoulder.
 "I'm sorry, Tsukune."

 Thick tears falling from red eyes, she sped away from the scene.

 She had never known anything could hurt so much.
 To want something so badly, to have it, right in front of her…and have to discard it.
 To feel her blood, her heredity, her nature, everything she had ever been taught, rage up inside her, scoffing at its insignificance compared to her.
-It felt like she had swallowed acid, actually, acid would have tasted good at this point.
+It felt like she had swallowed acid.
+Actually, acid would have tasted good at this point.
 It felt like she had swallowed Holy Water.

 In the face of the confession of the person she cared about most—the one who had stood by her through hellfire and hailstorms, the young man who had refused to leave her side even after everything she had said to him and all they had been through—she had reached into his chest and torn out his heart.

 She hated herself, hated the arrogance that made up who she was.
-She cared about him so much…they both did…so why couldn't she have said yes?
+She cared about him so much…they both did…so why couldn't she have said yes?!
 The pain soon settled into a dull ache in her chest, not uncomfortable, but never receding.
 She chuckled bitterly.
 It seemed she couldn't even mourn for very long before she wrote it off as below her.

 If there was a God out there Moka Akashiya prayed then and there that He hated her, because at least then she wouldn't be alone in hating herself.
-She prayed that Tsukune would finally hate her, that he would finally realize that all further contact with her would do to him was cause him more pain.
+She prayed that Tsukune would finally hate her too, that he would finally realize that all further contact with her would do to him was cause him more pain.

 But somewhere, somewhere deep in the core of her soul, she prayed that she could love him.